Jieming-Li/Tree-Canopy-Detection/data_inspection.md

 individual_tree
 group_of_trees

-Confidence score all 1 in training but not all 1 in validation.
+Confidence score all 1 in training but not all 1 in evaluation.
+That is because the labels in training data are correct ground truth, and the labels in evaluation are randomly generated as sample submission.